httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Server Behavior

 Upon receiving a request with the `Upload-Complete` header field, the server can choose to offer resumption support by creating an upload resource.
-If so, it SHOULD announce the upload resource by sending an interim response with the `104 (Upload Resumption Supported)` status code and the `Location` header field pointing to the upload resource unless the server is not capable of sending interim responses.
-The interim response MUST include the `Upload-Limit` header field with the corresponding limits ({{upload-limit}}) if existing.
+If so, it SHOULD announce the upload resource by sending an interim response with the `104 (Upload Resumption Supported)` status code unless the server is not capable of sending interim responses.
 The interim response allows the client to resume the upload even if the message exchange gets later interrupted.
+When sent, it MUST include `Location` header field pointing to the upload resource and MUST include the `Upload-Limit` header field with the corresponding limits ({{upload-limit}}) if existing.

 The resource targeted by this initial request is responsible for processing the representation data transferred in the resumable upload according to the method and header fields in the initial request, while the upload resource enables resuming the transfer.

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the entire representation data in one request.
 If the request content was fully received, no resumable upload is needed and the resource proceeds to process the request and generate a response.

 If the `Upload-Complete` header field is set to false, the client intends to transfer the representation over multiple requests.
-If the request content was fully received, the server MUST announce the upload resource by referencing it in the `Location` response header field.
+If the request content was fully received, the server MUST include the `Location` response header field pointing to the upload resource and MUST include the `Upload-Limit` header field with the corresponding limits if existing.
 Servers are RECOMMENDED to use the `201 (Created)` status code.
-The response MUST include the `Upload-Limit` header field with the corresponding limits if existing.

 The server MUST record the length according to {{upload-length}} if the necessary header fields are included in the request.

-While the request content is being received, the server MAY send additional interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.
-These interim responses MUST NOT include the `Location` header field.
+While the request content is being received, the server MAY send multiple interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.

+Where a response requires a `Location` header field to be included, all interim and final response messages for the same request MUST contain an identical `Location` value.
+Clients SHOULD verify the `Location` value does not change between response messages.

 If the server does not receive the entire request content, for example because of canceled requests or dropped connections, it SHOULD append as much of the request content as possible to the upload resource.
 The upload resource MUST NOT be considered complete then.